 One of the most critical choices made when starting a new business is deciding what type of entity should be formed.
 The consequences of making the wrong choice of entity could lead to severe financial troubles, resulting in loss of limited-liability protection, increased income tax obligations, loss of pass-through taxation, and other surprise assessments by state and local authorities.

-For more information on our Las Vegas Business Planning services or to schedule a one hour free consultation, call us now at 702-938-2244.
+For more information on our Las Vegas, NV Business Planning services or to schedule a one hour free consultation, call us now at 702-938-2244.